18F/tis-discovery/research/protocols/agency-management.md

   * If technology could be useful, how would a government wide shared service be positioned to best suit your needs in the future?

-### Wrap up
+### Wrap up _(10 minutes)_

 * Any last thoughts?
 Anything we should have asked about but did not?

 * Who else might we talk to?
 Any colleagues?
-Anyone in particular who knows a lot about this space or has a different perspective?
+Anyone in particular who knows a lot about this space or has a different perspective? **try to get a name before getting off the call**

 * Thanks so much!
 This has been really helpful.
 Please feel free to reach out if you think of anything else.